microsoft/terminal/doc/specs/#1502 - Advanced Tab Switcher/spec.md

 - Switching Down: <kbd>tab</kbd> or <kbd>downArrow</kbd>
 - Switching Up: <kbd>shift+tab</kbd> or <kbd>upArrow</kbd>

 As the user is cycling through the tab list, the selected tab will be highlighted but the terminal won't actually switch focus to the selected tab.
 This also applies to pointer interaction.
-Hovering over an item with a mouse will highligh the item but not switch to the tab.
+Hovering over an item with a mouse will highlight the item but not switch to the tab.

 #### Closing the Switcher and Bringing a Tab into Focus

-There are two _dismissal_ keybinds:
+There are two _dismissal_ keybindings:

 1. <kbd>enter</kbd> : brings the currently selected tab into focus and dismisses the UI.
 2. <kbd>esc</kbd> : dismisses the UI without changing tab focus.